JuanRodenas/server-mariadb/docs/https-support.md

 </aside>
 </details>

-<h3 id="https-on-your-standard-note-server-with-a-reverse-proxy">HTTPS on your standard note server with a reverse proxy</h3>
+### HTTPS on your standard note server with a reverse proxy
 <details>
 <summary>HTTPS on your standard note server with a reverse proxy</summary>

 <Original>&nbsp;HTTPS on your standard note server with a reverse proxy:</Original>

-<h3 id="https-on-your-standard-note-server-with-a-reverse-proxy">HTTPS on your standard note server with a reverse proxy</h3>
+#### HTTPS on your standard note server with a reverse proxy
 1. We can install a reverse proxy, such as traefik.
 Traefik puede utilizar un proveedor ACME (como Let's Encrypt) para la generación automática de certificados.
 Creará el certificado e intentará renovarlo automáticamente 30 días antes de su vencimiento.
 Uno de los grandes beneficios de usar desafíos DNS es que nos permitirá usar certificados comodín; por otro lado, puede crear un riesgo de seguridad ya que requiere otorgar derechos a Traefik para crear y eliminar algunos registros DNS.
 <p>You can install Traefik from the repository I have created for this purpose.</p>
 <p><a href="https://github.com/JuanRodenas/selfhosted/tree/main/traefik"><img src="https://img.shields.io/badge/traefik-blue.svg?style=flat" alt="traefik"></a></p>

 <aside>
 💡 <strong>Informative note:</strong>
-<p>&nbsp;&nbsp;If you install Traefik, check the repository sample configuration with your configuration, they may not match.</code>.</p>
+<p>&nbsp;&nbsp;If you install Traefik, check the repository sample configuration with your configuration, they may not match.</code></p>
 </aside>

 2. Then we will modify the server_name to be able to redirect to our local IP.